uikit/uikit-site/docs/pages/javascript-utilities.md

 ### coerce

-This function is used to coerce a value into some type of data.
+TODO: to coerce a value into some type of data.
-The following parameters may be passed to the function.

 | Parameter | Type     | Default | Description                                                       |
 |:----------|:---------|:--------|:------------------------------------------------------------------|